genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 #### Examining the coefficients estimates

 Here is where the plot with arrows helps us interpret the coefficients.
-The estimated interaction terms (the yellow, brown and silver arrows), are extra terms which help us fit leg-pair-specific differences in the push vs. pull difference.
+The estimated interaction terms (the yellow, brown and silver arrows) are extra terms which help us fit leg-pair-specific differences in the push vs. pull difference.
 The orange arrow now represents the estimated push vs. pull difference for the reference leg pair, which is L1.
 If the interaction term is large, this means that the push vs. pull difference for that group is different than the push vs. pull difference in the reference leg pair.

 Now, as we have eight terms in the model and 8 parameters, you can check that the tips of the arrowheads are exactly equal to the group means (code not shown).